JoshuaJFHolloway/CV/README.md

 My passion and curiosity for coding rapidly took over my life and I knew that I wanted to work on it full time.
 Ever since then I have continued to grow and create projects, some of which you can see below.

-I love the component.

-(And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment)

 ## Projects